ng-Classic/ng-classic/packages/compiler/design/architecture.md

 The `@angular-classic/language-service` is mostly out of scope for this document, and will be treated in a separate design document.
 However, it's worth a consideration here as the architecture of the compiler impacts the language service's design.

 A Language Service is an analysis engine that integrates into an IDE such as Visual Studio Code.
 It processes code and provides static analysis information regarding that code, as well as enables specific IDE operations such as code completion, tracing of references, and refactoring.
-The `@angular-classic/language-service` is a wrapper around the Typescript language service (much as `ngtsc` wraps `tsc`) and extends the analysis of Typescript with a specific understanding of Angular Classicconcepts.
-In particular, it also understands the Angular ClassicTemplate Syntax and can bridge between the component class in Typescript and expressions in the templates.
+The `@angular-classic/language-service` is a wrapper around the Typescript language service (much as `ngtsc` wraps `tsc`) and extends the analysis of Typescript with a specific understanding of Angular Classic concepts.
+In particular, it also understands the Angular Classic Template Syntax and can bridge between the component class in Typescript and expressions in the templates.

-To provide code completion and other intelligence around template contents, the Angular ClassicLanguage Service must have a similar understanding of the template contents as the `ngtsc` compiler - it must know the selector map associated with the component, and the metadata of each directive or pipe used in the template.
+To provide code completion and other intelligence around template contents, the Angular Classic Language Service must have a similar understanding of the template contents as the `ngtsc` compiler - it must know the selector map associated with the component, and the metadata of each directive or pipe used in the template.
 Whether the language service consumes the output of `ngcc` or reuses its metadata transformation logic, the data it needs will be available.